Mudita31/commclassroom_OP/README.md

-# Community Classroom is OP
+# Community Classroom is excellent

 - Arkoprovo Datta says that this community is amazing.
 - More power to Arko.
 Love the work which you are doing for the community.